MakieOrg/Makie.jl/docs_franklin/site/tutorials/basic-tutorial.md

 \end{examplefigure}

 Note that the color array does not actually contain colors, rather the numerical values are mapped to the plot's `colormap`.
-There are many different colormaps to choose from, take a look on the [Colors](@ref) page.
+There are many different colormaps to choose from, take a look on the \myreflink{Colors} page.

 The values are mapped to colors via the `colorrange` attribute, which by default goes from the minimum to the maximum color value, but we can also limit or expand the range manually.
 For example, we can constrain the previous scatter plot's color range to (0.25, 0.75), which will clip the colors at the bottom and the top quarters.